How to Use Gitignore to Its Full Potential

 When it comes to ignored files, the question comes: what should be ignored in the first place?
 Here is a list of the 5 most common cases that you should include in your .gitignore file:

-• Logs: such as the npm-debug.log file.
+npm-debug.logfile.
 Logs are generated programmatically to help with debugging.
-These files can be regenerated on demand and they can be safely ignored.
+These files can be regenerated on demand and they can be safely ignored. - Credentials: such as

 As we can see, most commonly, you want to ignore programmatically generated files that can be recreated on the fly.